flo-schu/pymob/docs/source/user_guide/superquickstart.md

 3. __Observations:__
 Our observation data must be structured as an [xarray.Dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html).
-We assign it to the {attr}`~pymob.sim.config.Casestudy.observations` attribute of our Simulation object.
+We assign it to the {attr}`~pymob.simulation.SimulationBase.observations` attribute of our Simulation object.
 Calling `sim.config.data_structure` will give us further information about the layout of our data.

 4. __Solver:__
-A [solver](https://pymob.readthedocs.io/en/stable/api/pymob.solvers.html) is required to solve the model.
+A solver ({mod}`~pymob.solvers`) is required to solve the model.
-In our simple case, we will use the `solve_analytic_1d` solver from the {mod}`~pymob.solver.analytic` module.
+In our simple case, we will use the `solve_analytic_1d` solver from the {mod}`~pymob.solvers.analytic` module.
-We assign it to our Simulation object using the {attr}`~pymob.simulation.solver` attribute.
+We assign it to our Simulation object using the {attr}`~pymob.simulation.SimulationBase.solver` attribute.
 Since our model already provides an analytical solution, this solver basically does nothing.
 It is still needed to fulfill Pymob's requirement for a solver component.
-For more complex models (e.g. ODEs), the `JaxSolver` from the {mod}`~pymob.solver.diffrax` module is a more powerful option.
+For more complex models (e.g. ODEs), the `JaxSolver` from the {mod}`~pymob.solvers.diffrax` module is a more powerful option.
-Users can also implement custom solvers as a subclass of {class}`pymob.solver.SolverBase`.
+Users can also implement custom solvers as a subclass of {class}`pymob.solvers.base.SolverBase`.

 5. __Inferer:__
 The inferer handels the parameter estimation.
 Pymob supports [various backends](https://pymob.readthedocs.io/en/stable/user_guide/framework_overview.html).
 In this example, we will work with *NumPyro*.
-We assign the inferer to our Simulation object via the {attr}`~pymob.simulation.inferer` attribute and configure the desired kernel (e.g. *nuts*).
+We assign the inferer to our Simulation object via the {attr}`~pymob.simulation.SimulationBase.inferer` attribute and configure the desired kernel (e.g. *nuts*).
-But before inference, we need to parameterize our model using the {class}`sim.parameters.Param` class.
+But before inference, we need to parameterize our model using the {class}`~pymob.sim.parameters.Param` class.
 Each parameter can be marked either as free or fixed, depending on whether it should be variable during the optimization procedure.
 The parameters are stored in the {attr}`~pymob.simulation.SimulationBase.model_parameters` dictionary, which holds model input values.
 By default, it takes the keys: `parameters`, `y0` and `x_in`.